 Cons:

-The Avenger Titan is available in the Duelist Starter Pack pledge that normally costs $75 USD.
+The Avenger Titan is available in the Duelist Starter Pack for $75 USD.

 The Mustang Alpha is a competent Star Citizen starter ship, and usually the lowest cost option.
 Its limited capabilities will help you earn the credits to buy a more capable ship in-game.